hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 ???
 **This slide shows the end state of our workshop.
 Over on the left our infrastructure folks have created some reusable modules that the rest of our users can implement in their own terraform code.
 These modules ensure that infrastructure components like networks and VMs get built correctly every time, and they also make it easy for the user to build the "right stuff" on their own.**

 **In the next stage our user is writing terraform code and checking it into a Version Control System.
 This ensures that each and every change meant for production is recorded and reviewed.
 This is so important.
 It requires discipline and cooperation from all of your devops and infrastructure admins.
-When new code is committed to the master branch it triggers a plan in Terraform Cloud (or Enterprise)**
+When new code is committed to the master branch it triggers a plan in HCP Terraform (or Terraform Enterprise)**

-**Think of Terraform Cloud as a remote execution and state management platform for Terraform.
+**Think of HCP Terraform as a remote execution and state management platform for Terraform.
 Now you're not running terraform on your laptop like it's the wild west of cloud provisioning; instead all terraform runs happen in secure docker containers that run on our SaaS platform, or in your own data center.
 This allows you to encrypt and secure all your API keys, variables, and terraform state files.
 Access is granted only to authorized users.**

 **All your terraform state files are safely stored and encrypted on the server side.
 Any time you need to make a change to any of your infrastructure, Terraform knows the last state it was in and can build incrementally based on what has changed.
 Need to add more instances to a cluster?
 No problem, terraform can do that for you without a complete tear-down and rebuild.**

 **Before every terraform apply, you can run Sentinel policy checks against the proposed infrastructure plan to catch any policy violations.
 For example you might not want the devs creating super XL instances that cost a lot of money to run.
 You can write a simple rule that restricts developer workspaces to only using m3.medium sized instances, unless they get special permission for more.**

-**Role-based access controls allow different types of users to interact with Terraform cloud according to their level of access.
+**Role-based access controls allow different types of users to interact with HCP Terraform according to their level of access.
 You might have super admins who can control everything in the organization, then regular users who can run terraform but only in dev environments.
 Another group might be able to push changes to production, while some users may have read-only access.
-Terraform Cloud/Enterprise is a true multi-tenant application.**
+HCP Terraform/Terraform Enterprise is a true multi-tenant application.**

 ---
-name: why-tfc-1
+name: why-hcp-terraform-1
 class: img-right
-# Terraform Cloud
+# HCP Terraform
 ![](images/tfc-gui.png)

-Terraform Cloud/Enterprise is an application that provides the following features:
+HCP Terraform/Terraform Enterprise is an application that provides the following features:

 ???
-**Let's go through a quick bullet list of Terraform Cloud features and why they matter.**
+**Let's go through a quick bullet list of HCP Terraform features and why they matter.**

 ---
-name: why-tfc-2
+name: why-hcp-terraform-2
 class: img-right
-# Terraform Cloud
+# HCP Terraform
 ![](images/tfc-gui.png)

-Terraform Cloud/Enterprise is an application that provides the following features:
+HCP Terraform/Terraform Enterprise is an application that provides the following features:

 * UI integration with VCS